 Monsoon is one of the best seasons in India that highlights the natural beauty of our surroundings.
 Grey clouds looming over lush greenery, the cold misty air, gurgling waterfalls, and freshness everywhere–that’s what monsoons are all about!
 Many people choose to travel in monsoon to witness the beauty of nature during this season.

-Nature is at its finest during this season.
-But as exciting as it can be to travel in monsoon, it is equally challenging.
+But as exciting as it can be to travel in monsoon, it can also be equally challenging.
+So, here are some rainy season travel tips that will come in handy if you’re planning a trip anytime soon.
 Be prepared to face the monsoons head-on and have a great trip.

-So, here are some monsoon travel tips that will come in handy if you’re planning a trip anytime soon:

-Always check the weather forecast
+• Always check the weather forecast

-Carry waterproof shoes and light clothing
+• Carry waterproof shoes and light clothing

-Don’t forget mosquito repellents and first aid
+• Don’t forget mosquito repellents and first aid

 Monsoon is the time when mosquitoes are out and about.
-They breed on stagnant water, and in low-lying areas, there might be a mosquito problem.
-Many diseases spread through these mosquitoes.
-Always carry mosquito repellant creams or patches to ensure you don’t get bitten.
-Also, monsoons are the time when a lot of people get sick.
-Always take a basic first aid kit in times of emergencies.
+They breed on stagnant water, and in low-lying areas there might be a mosquito problem.
+Many diseases spread through these mosquitoes, like Dengue and Malaria.
+Always carry mosquito repellent creams or sprays to ensure you don’t get bitten.
+If you plan on going for treks, make sure you carry a first aid kit.

-Avoid eating and drinking at unreliable sources
+• Avoid eating and drinking at unreliable sources

 Monsoons are the time when a lot of waterborne diseases spread.
 To avoid getting sick, don’t drink water from unreliable sources or even eat street food.
 Carry your own water or buy packaged drinking water.
 Avoid eating street food during the monsoons as uncovered food is more likely to get contaminated during the rains.
+Instead, carry your own food or you can dine at a good restaurant that you know will follow good hygiene practices.

-Carry waterproof covers for your devices
+• Carry waterproof covers for your devices

 Our devices are important.
 Especially our phones and cameras that record our journey and help us make memories.
 Make sure you carry covers for all your devices to protect them from the rains.
 After all, you don’t want your memories to be washed away by the rains!